robbobfrh84/IoT/To_Done.md

 ### March 11th, 2021

+Check for visible passwords
+- [x] Review wifi examples, makes sure none show your password/wifi etc...
+  - looking in the actual repo after 👆big push should make it easy to see if they exist
+  - also searh the id/pass variable throughout the Iot repo...

 update Jar_lights
 - [x] Fix slow request issue.
 - [x] let's just do the normal static wifi & password.